 - Mixed with greek yogurt, swirl of honey and some flax seeds for a healthy toddler breakfast

 - For an amazing mama treat, spoon a giant spoonful over some vanilla bean ice cream and devour while staring off into space

-- Lightly mixed with canned coconut milk and frozen, for a yummy summer popsicle
+- Lightly mixed with canned coconut milk and frozen (these are our favorite molds), for a yummy toddler summer popsicle

 Roasted Blueberry + Cinnamon + Himalayan Salt

 1. Preheat oven to 400F.
 Line baking sheet with parchment paper.

 2. Place blueberries on baking sheet and sprinkle with cinnamon.
 Roast for 10 minutes, stirring half way through.
 Let cool slightly then place in blender or food processor with a tiny pinch of salt.
 Puree until you reach desired consistency.

 Storage: in air-tight container in fridge for 4 days or 4 months in freezer.
 Get my favorite storage trays here.